-Not enough just to have a great idea for a web product to hit the jackpot.
+The integration of creativity with technical expertise and a well-defined strategy brings a distinctive web product in 2025.
 It is also essential to release it correctly, going through various stages of software development.
 Creating an efficient product development process is crucial to let your idea gain recognition among your users.

-In this complete article, we will show our software development process at Codica and how we create successful web products that users like.
+In this complete article, we will show our software development process at Codica and how we create successful web products that users are fond of.

 What is the software development process?